 Although the Commonwealth of the Northern Mariana Islands (CNMI) does not provide state-funded preschool as defined in this report, the territory does support early education in other ways.
-Since 1984, the CNMI Public School System has operated the Head Start program in 9 centers across multiple islands, providing two center-based program options: double session (half-day) and full-day.
-There are 192 enrollment slots allocated to the half-day variation that offers services four days per week, 152 days per year, in both the morning and the afternoon.
-The remaining 204 slots operate a standard full-day with 6.5 hours of planned class operations, 5 days a week, 160 days per year.
-The CNMI Head Start program served approximately 396 preschool-aged children in 2017-2018, and provided specialized services for young children with special needs.
+Since 1984, the CNMI Public School System has operated the Head Start program in ten centers across multiple islands, providing two center-based program options: double session (half-day) and full-day.
+During the 2017-2018 school year, there were 192 enrollment slots allocated to the half-day variation that offered services four days per week, 152 days per year, in both the morning and the afternoon.
+The remaining 204 slots operated a standard full-day with 6.5 hours of planned class operations, 5 days a week, 160 days per year.
+The CNMI Head Start program served approximately 396 preschool-aged children in 2018-2019 and provided specialized services for young children with special needs.